JetBrains/amper/anton.makeev/QUESTIONS.md

   Is it 'target define the set of constraints, like platform or arch' which are applied to files and settings?

 - Should build type(Debug/Release) or flavor also be tags along with platform (os and arch)?
+  Are Android's flavors and build types the same thing? (https://developer.android.com/studio/build/build-variants)

+- What aspects of the model could affect feedback loop? (e.g. files layout, tools discoverability etc.)

+- Multi-stack: how to connect different build tools in one project? (for running, dependencies, tooling etc)

 # Targets